Video game industry: Retail

 The industry's shift from brick and mortar retail to digital downloads led to a severe sales decline at video game retailers such as GameStop, following other media retailers superseded by Internet delivery, such as Blockbuster, Tower Records, and Virgin Megastores.
 GameStop diversified its services by purchasing chains that repair wireless devices and expanding its trade-in program through which customers trade used games for credit towards new games.
 The company began to produce its own merchandise and games.
 In Britain, the games retailer Game revamped its stores so customers would spend time playing games there.
 It built a gaming arena for events and tournaments.
 The shift to digital marketplaces, especially for smartphones, led to an influx of inexpensive and disposable games, and lower engagement among gamers who otherwise purchased new games from retail.
 Customers also shifted away from the tradition of buying games on their first day of release.

 Publishers often funded trade-in deals to encourage consumers to purchase new games.
-Trade-in customers at the Australia retailer Game would purchase twice the games per year as non-trade-in customers.
+Trade-in customers at the Australian retailer Game would purchase twice the games per year as non-trade-in customers.
 The sale of pre-owned games kept retailers in business, and composed about a third of Game's revenue.
 Retailers also saved on the UK's value-added tax, which only taxed the retailer's profit on pre-owned games, rather than the full sale on regular games.
 The former trade-in retail executives behind the trade-in price comparison site Trade In Detectives estimated that the United Kingdom's trade-in industry was about a third of the size of its new games business.
 They figured that sites such as eBay, which convert used games into cash, compose about a quarter of the UK's trade-in market, but do not keep the credit within the industry.
 While consumers might appear to receive better offers on these sites, they also take about 15 percent of the selling price in fees.
 Alternatively, some retailers will match the trade-in values offered by their competitors.
 Microsoft's original plan for the Xbox One attempted to translate trade-in deals for the digital marketplace, with a database of product licenses that shops would be able to resell with publisher permission, though the plan was poorly received or poorly sold.